 When settling corporate income tax, enterprises need to pay attention to the regulations on interest expenses to ensure the reasonableness and validity of deductible expenses.
 For interest expenses incurred before 2024 but not yet deducted, Decree 20/2025/ND-CP allows enterprises to allocate these expenses evenly to the following tax periods, based on the remaining transition period, to minimize financial impacts and support enterprises in complying with tax regulations.

 Compliance with regulations on interest expenses not only helps businesses optimize tax obligations but also ensures transparency and legal compliance in financial activities.
-Therefore, accountants and business owners need to regularly update changes in tax policies to apply effectively and avoid legal risks.
+Therefore, accountants and business owners need to regularly update changes in changes in tax policy to apply effectively and avoid legal risks.

 The reducing balance method of calculating interest is based on the actual amount owed after deducting the principal paid in previous periods.